Mack-osu/MackMulti/README.md

 osu!
 Multiplayer bot written in C#

 ## Description
-A custom-built IRC bot that automates host rotation in osu! multiplayer lobbies
+This bot automates host rotation in osu! multiplayer lobbies, using [BanchoSharp](https://github.com/hburn7/BanchoSharp) and [osu.NET](https://github.com/minisbett/osu.NET)

 ## Awaiting 1.0 Release
 This bot will soon be available for public use, allowing any player to set up and run their own host rotate multiplayer lobby.